Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Introduction

-A simpler, but very non-trivial question, is whether there are quantum algorithms for combinatorial optimization that achieve \textit{Super-Grover} speedups.
+A simpler, but very nontrivial question, is whether there are quantum algorithms for combinatorial optimization that achieve \textit{super-Grover} speedups.
 That is, a super-quadratic speedup over unstructured search, but not necessarily the best classical algorithm.
-An important first step towards rigorously obtaining positive results in this direction was the ``short path" quantum algorithm from Hastings~\cite{hastings2018shortPath}, which was demonstrated to solve combinatorial optimization problems with runtime $\Ostar\left(2^{(0.5 - c(n))n}\right)$, where $c(n)$ is a positively valued function of $n$.
-Here and in the sequel, we use the notation $\Ocal^*(2^{h(n)})$ to indicate an upper bound on the runtime of the form $\poly(n) 2^{h(n)}$ that holds for sufficiently large $n$.
+An important first step towards rigorously obtaining positive results in this direction was the quantum \emph{short path} algorithm from Hastings~\cite{hastings2018shortPath}, which was demonstrated to solve combinatorial optimization problems with runtime $\Ostar\left(2^{(0.5 - c(n))n}\right)$\footnote{We use the notation $\Ocal^*(2^{h(n)})$ to indicate an upper bound on the runtime of the form $\Ocal(\poly(n) 2^{h(n)})$.} , where $c(n)$ is a positively valued function of $n$.
 A limitation of this result was that the rigorously established bounds on $c(n)$ asymptote to $0$ as $n$ increases, leading to sub-polynomial improvements over Grover search.
-In a followup work that built on the framework of Hastings (but using a significantly modified algorithm and analysis), Dalzell et al.~\cite{dalzell2022mind} gave an algorithm that obtains \textit{strictly} Super-Grover speedups for several combinatorial optimization problems, i.e., the algorithm achieves a runtime $\Ocal^*\left(2^{(0.5 - c)n}\right)$, where $c$ is a positive parameter independent of $n$.
-Our work largely builds on the algorithm of Dalzell et al.~\cite{dalzell2022mind}, which we henceforth refer to an improved short path algorithm due to its connection with Hastings' original work.
+In a followup work that built on the framework of Hastings (but using a significantly modified algorithm and analysis), Dalzell et al.~\cite{dalzell2022mind} gave an algorithm that obtains \textit{strictly} super-Grover speedups for several combinatorial optimization problems, i.e., the algorithm achieves a runtime $\Ocal^*\left(2^{(0.5 - c)n}\right)$, where $c$ is a positive parameter independent of $n$.
+Our work largely builds on the algorithm of Dalzell et al.~\cite{dalzell2022mind}, which we henceforth refer to as an improved short path algorithm due to its connection with Hastings' original work.